TheTwoCans/dcrp/README.md

 <br>Domestic Conflict is a schema set in a police state.
 <br>This schema download is for servers only, but clients may test it in singleplayer.

+# DEVELOPMENT HAS CEASED ON THIS PROJECT, IT WILL LIKELY NOT WORK

 #This Requires:
 1- A computer able to run Garry's Mod.
 <br>2- Internet connection if playing online.